twolivesleft/Codea4-Docs/_sources/api/mesh.rst.txt

       Gets/sets the indices of the mesh

+   .. lua:attribute:: vertices: table<vec2|vec3>

+      Gets/sets the positions of the mesh vertices while also ensuring that each set of three indices match their corresponding vertices

+      *3.x compatiblity note: works the same as the original vertices property*

+   .. lua:attribute:: texCoords: table<vec2>

+      Gets/sets the uvs of the mesh vertices

+      *3.x compatiblity note: works the same as the uvs property for the sake of backwards compatiblity*

    .. lua:attribute:: root: entity

       Meshes loaded via ``mesh.read()`` may contain sub-objects and bones used for animations, these can be accessed as entities in a simple scene-like hierarchy